 A Turkish spiced chickpea stew (etli nohut yemeği) is a satisfying meal that is extremely easy to make.
-The amount of flavors you get for 20 min of hands-on time is amazing!
 The stew is delicately spiced and enlivened with tender pieces of meat but the soft and starchy chickpeas are the real stars of the show!
+The amount of flavors you get for 25 minutes of hands-on time is amazing!

-Etli nohut is not as thick as what you might consider as a traditional stew.
-With this recipe you basically get saucy chickpeas.
+Etli nohut is not as thick as what you might consider a traditional stew.
+With this recipe, you basically get saucy chickpeas.
 But what a sauce!
-It’s absolutely mandatory to soak it up with fluffy white bread or Turkish rice pilaf.
+It’s absolutely mandatory to soak it up with ekmek (fluffy white bread) or Turkish rice pilaf.

 You can also make this spiced chickpea stew: